-Capturing the Friedmans
+Capturing the Friedmans (Topic: Evidence)

 The realities of death are not easy to confront.
 That much is clear in Extremis, a documentary short exploring the harrowing decisions families must make for their loved ones in urgent end-of-life cases relying on machine-based life support.
 Directed by Oscar- and Emmy-winning filmmaker Dan Krauss (The Kill Team), Extremis takes the viewer into the ICU unit of an Oakland, California public hospital where the filmmaker attempts to intimately examine "the intersection of science, faith, and humanity."

-- Gimme Shelter, a landmark documentary that followed the Rolling Stones on their notorious 1969 U.S. tour.
+A landmark documentary that followed the Rolling Stones on their notorious 1969 U.S. tour.
 Directed by Albert Maysles, David Maysles and Charlotte Zwerin, it has been called the greatest rock film ever made.

-- The Times of Harvey Milk, an Oscar-winning film as groundbreaking as its subject.
+An Oscar-winning film as groundbreaking as its subject.
 One of the first feature documentaries to address gay life in America, it's a work of advocacy itself, bringing Milk's message of hope and equality to a wider audience.
-Directed by Rob Epstein, chronicles the election of the first openly gay councilor in San Francisco and his tragic assassination.
+This landmark film, directed by Rob Epstein, chronicles the election of the first openly gay councilor in San Francisco and his tragic assassination.
 The issues explored in this film are more relevant today than ever.